flyconnectome/2023neckconnective/neuroglancer_guide/README.md

 The 3D visualization window allows simple rotation and zooming in on selected neurons.
 When many neurons are selected, you can double-click on one to hide it.

 - To rotate: Left-click and drag the mouse.
-- To zoom in: Use the mouse wheel.
+- To zoom in: Press Ctrl + scroll the mouse wheel.
 - Right-click centers the screen around the cursor.

 ![](images/3d_visualisation.png "visualisation window")